This reading is also available in PDF.

 But you need to think about more than how your audience will use your code.
 You also need to think about what they know and don't know.
 Because you are novices, you should generally plan to write for people like you: Assume that your client programmers know very little about Scheme, the kinds of things your program might do, even the terminology you use.

 Different organizations have different styles of documentation.
-After too many years documenting procedures and teaching students to document procedures, Sam Rebelsky developed a style that he is happy with and that we find helps students think carefully about their work.
-(Sam has also received a few notes from folks in industry who see this documentation and praise me for teaching it to students.)
+After too many years documenting procedures and teaching students to document procedures, I've developed a style that I'm happy with and that I find helps students think carefully about their work.
+(I've also received a few notes from folks in industry who see this documentation and praise me for teaching it to students.)

 The parameters section names the parameters to the procedure and gives them types.
 For example, if a procedure operates only on numbers, the parameters section should indicate so.